 - treedef The definition of a filesystem tree. - should_dedent (bool) Controls whether or not the contents of files are dedented before being written.
 If not specified, should_dedent is used.
+(May only be supplied as a keyword argument.) - encoding (str) The encoding with which to convert file contents to a bytestring if you specify said contents as a str (Python 3) or unicode (Python 2).
+If not specified, encoding is used.
+(May only be supplied as a keyword argument.)

-(May only be supplied as a keyword argument.) - Raises TypeError, if treedef contains anything besides strings and tuples; ValueError, if treedef contains a tuple that doesn't have two or three items
+Raises TypeError, if treedef contains anything besides strings and tuples; ValueError, if treedef contains a tuple that doesn't have two or three items